Course for immigrants

 What does it cost?

-For students residing outside the campus the costs are 220 € / month including the study fee and materials, lunch and coffee on school days, entrance fees etc.
+For students residing outside the campus the costs are 240 € / month including the study fee and materials, lunch and coffee on school days, entrance fees on excursions.

 For whom does the course suit?

 This course welcomes all who have immigrated to Finland, regardless of age or previous home country.
-The course suits particularly well for immigrants who have lived in Finland for one or two years, studied the basics of the Finnish language and whose period of integration training, determined in the Act on the Integration of Immigrants, has not yet expired (normally the time determined for integration training is three years).
+You need to have a residency permission to apply.
+You cannot apply from abroad.
+The course suits particularly well for immigrants who have lived in Finland for one or two years, studied the basics of the Finnish language and whose period of integration training, determined in the Act on the Integration of Immigrants, has not yet expired (normally the time determined for integration training is two years).
 It is possible to request for the course to be regarded as integration training by your employment official (TE-toimisto).

 Further information and applying

-The first application round ends by June 21st 2018.
+The first application round ends by June 20 th 2019.
 This is the deadline for applications to arrive at the Finnish Bible Institute.

 Application forms are available at www.maahanmuuttajalinja.fi.
 Please print the form, fill it in, sign and mail it with the requested attachments to